CLASSES AND STUDIES

 All Things New

 Finally, a Sunday morning class just for parents of littles!
-Led by couples from First Things First (a class filled with parents of who’ve been right where you are), All Things New will offer relational, spiritual, and practical encouragement for moms and dads with children from newborn through age five
+All Things New offers relational, spiritual, and practical encouragement for moms and dads with children from newborn through age 10

 Join your peers in Room 002 for coffee and conversation, for the joy of laughing together and praying together, for the chance to let go of parenting guilt and celebrate the good stuff.
 We promise, these are your people.